-She collaborates with various literary magazines, such as ‘Polja’ (Novi Sad), 'Povelja' (Kraljevo) and ‘Putevi’ (Banja Luka).
+She collaborates with various literary magazines, such as ‘Polja’ (Novi Sad), 'Povelja' (Kraljevo), and ‘Putevi’ (Banja Luka).
 In 2016 she co-founded Escola Bloom with Borja Bagunyà and she co-edits the school's literary magazine Carn de cap.

-She lives and works in Barcelona.
+She lives in Belgrade.

 En aquesta web utilitzem cookies per a millorar la vostra experiència.
 En fer clic a qualsevol enllaç d'aquesta pàgina, doneu el consentiment perquè les utilitzem.D'acord